By bus the journey from Nakhon Phanom to Loei is scheduled to take 6 hours 30 minutes. There are no air or rail links between Nakhon Phanom and Loei.

 Bus Times from Nakhon Phanom to Loei

-There is currently one direct direct bus service a day from Nakhon Phanom to Loei.
+There is currently 1 direct direct bus service a day from Nakhon Phanom to Loei available to book online.

 Buy Tickets from Nakhon Phanom to Loei

 Use the Search Box below to buy your tickets from Nakhon Phanom to Loei.

 Nakhon Phanom Bus Station

 Direct bus services from Nakhon Phanom to Loei depart from Nakhon Phanom Bus Station.

 Loei Bus Station

 Direct bus services from Nakhon Phanom to Loei terminate at Kut Pong Bus Station, 1.2 km from the centre of Loei Town.